 This name Jair seems to be presented as a truncated version of the name Jaare-oregim, the first part of which comes the root group יער (y'r) I & II:

 Alfred Jones (Dictionary of Old Testament Proper Names) translates the second part of the name Jaare-oregim with Weavers, and looking for a fitting translation for the first part, figures that the core meaning of the combined root יער may have something to do with the many-colored crowns of trees in a forest: a tapestry.
 For Jair (יעיר), which he figures is the expanded version of Jaare (יער), he proposes a rather curious He Will Embroider.

-BDB Theological Dictionary, on the other hand, thinks that the first part of the name Jaare-oregim is a scribal error for Jair, and relates the name Jair to the verb ('ur), meaning to awake, rouse oneself, incite.
-Its derivation
+BDB Theological Dictionary, on the other hand, thinks that the first part of the name Jaare-oregim is a scribal error for Jair, and relates the name Jair to the verb עור ('ur I), meaning to awake or rouse oneself:

-('ir) means excitement, but negatively: terror.
-BDB doesn't translate the name Jair, but following this reasoning, it would mean something like Terror.
+BDB doesn't translate the name Jair, but following this reasoning, it would be an active form of the verb עור, and mean something like He Arouses or Terrorist.

 However, taking the name Jair from the form עיר ('ir) gives it the simultaneous meaning of City Slicker, Acts Like A Wild Ass and Nudist.